Cholmes24/JID-0338/README.md

        * To fix this error, use the following command:
          `yarn add @react-native-community/netinfo`

    * This error can occur if downloading any files caused CurrentIdsReducer to be referred as CurrentIDsReducer.

      > Failed building JavaScript bundle.
      > Unable to resolve module ../reducers/CurrentIDsReducer

-       * To fix this error, you need to ensure that the following lines are consistent with their naming:
+     * To fix this error, you need to ensure that the following lines are consistent with their naming.
+For instance:
        `import { setCurrentTournamentID } from '../reducers/CurrentIdsReducer'`
+       should be changed to:
+       `import { setCurrentTournamentID } from '../reducers/CurrentIDsReducer'`

        store.ts: line 10
        TournamentsScreen.tsx: line 10
        PoolsScreen.tsx: line 6
        SystemEventsScreen.tsx: line 10
        MatchesScreen.tsx: line 11